-Table 6-10: Guidelines for D eterminina the Need f for an In npact Study Guiacinico 101 0 comming the second HCCG I ipuot oluay
+Table 6-10: Guidelines for Determining the Need for an Impact Study for Botonning the inour of an impublic orday

-Rates/Equations used to calculate above thresholds are for the P.M.
+\Rates/Equations used to calculate above thresholds are for the P.M.
 Peak hour of the adjacent street.

 A TIS shall be under the direct charge of and sealed by a registered South Carolina Professional Engineer with expertise in traffic engineering.
 An impact study shall analyze traffic conditions for the existing year conditions, build-out year background "no build" conditions, and build-out year "build" conditions.
 The study will be used to assess the need for changes in traffic control devices and roadway improvements necessary to accommodate the new development traffic.
 The study must also justify the proposed access plan and demonstrate the effects of the development on public roadways.
 The developer of a site will be responsible for making roadway improvements and installing traffic control devices that may be necessary due to the impacts of the new development.
 These include impacts through the influence area of the development and not limited to those in front of the development.
 The Department may also require road improvements by the developer without a TIS.